 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

 Pinkshell Azalea is recommended for the following landscape applications;

 Planting & Growing

 Pinkshell Azalea will grow to be about 15 feet tall at maturity, with a spread of 10 feet.
 It tends to be a little leggy, with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 40 years or more.

-This shrub should be grown in a location that is shaded from the hot afternoon sun.
+This shrub should be grown in a location with partial shade and which is shaded from the hot afternoon sun.
 It requires an evenly moist well-drained soil for optimal growth, but will die in standing water.
-It is very fussy about its soil conditions and must have rich, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the leaves in alkaline soils.
+It is very fussy about its soil conditions and must have rich, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This species is native to parts of North America.